umami vegetable stock

 This delicious, umami stock is an excellent base for vegetarian soups, stews, and risottos.
 I also use it as a light broth with fish or poultry.
 “Umami” means “essence of deliciousness” in Japanese.
 The basic umami taste refers to the deeply savory, earthy flavors found in mushrooms, tomatoes, fish, or soy.

-Ready In 1 hour 30 minutes
+Ready In 1 hour 45 minutes

-Meal Type Soup, Stocks & Sauces
+Meal Type Stocks & Sauces

-Good For Anytime
+Good For Vegan, Vegetarian

 Ingredients

-• 1 large onion, roughly chopped, skins reserved
+• 1 large onion (roughly chopped, skins reserved)

-• 1 bouquet garni
+• 1 whole bouquet garni

 • Water